smilejakdu/smilejakdu/README.md

 also I am interested in web security and network security. how to get certificate and how to get the packet

-Currently studying Java Spring and DevOps and penetration test
+Currently studying Java Spring and DevOps

 my life goal is happiness